eagle-io/docs/source/topics/alarms_and_notifications/index.rst

 State Alarm
 ~~~~~~~~~~~
-State Alarms are defined in the state configuration for Parameter Nodes.
+State Alarms are defined in the :ref:`state configuration <node-configuration-parameter-states>` for individual Parameter Nodes.
 Each State can have individual alarm and notification criteria.

 .. raw:: latex